Government introduces major overhaul of school lunches

 The first major nutritional overhaul of school meals in more than 15 years will mean that most of them will have less sodium, more whole grains and a wider selection of fruits and vegetables on the side.

-First Lady Michelle Obama and Agriculture Secretary Tom Vilsack announced the new guidelines during a visit with elementary school students today in Alexandria, Virginia.
+Michelle Obama and Agriculture Secretary Tom Vilsack announced the new guidelines during a visit with elementary school students today in Alexandria, Virginia.
 They were joined by celebrity chef Rachael Ray.

 Under the rules, pizza won't disappear from lunch lines, but it will be made with healthier ingredients.
 Entire meals will have calorie caps for the first time, and most trans fats will be banned.